kickin6/n8n-nodes-selfhosthub/README.md

 - Prompt Magic support for better prompt adherence
 - Transparency and tiling options
 - Customizable inference steps and seed values

+### Self-Host Hub (JSON2Video)
+- Create videos from JSON templates with scenes and elements
+- Merge video and audio files seamlessly
+- Combine multiple videos with transitions and effects
+- Support for images, videos, text, audio, voice, and subtitle elements
+- Advanced positioning and timing controls
+- Duration management with automatic detection

+### Universal Features
 - Flexible input/output options for integration with other n8n workflows
 - Comprehensive error handling and retry logic
 - 100% test coverage with automated tests
+- Modular architecture for easy maintenance and expansion

 ## Installation